BirdeeHub/tomlua/README.md

     enhanced_tables = false,
     -- adds further uniqueness checking to be fully compliant with the toml spec strict = false,
+    -- causes keys that parse as lua integers to be interpreted as integer keys int_keys = false,
 })

 local data, err = tomlua.decode(some_string)